 Useful mailing lists

 - Archives & Archivists, www2.archivists.org/listservs/archives.
 This list is being decommissioned in December 2017.
 The rationale for this decision is explained in this document from the Society of American Archivists.
+The archives can still be seen online.

 - Archives-nra, www.jiscmail.ac.uk/cgi-bin/webadmin?A0=archives-nra.